Banno/polymer-2-starter-kit-webpack/README.md

 # Polymer 2 Starter Kit with Webpack
 ## Overview
-Proof of concept in using webpack to build the Polymer 2 Starter Kit.
+This template is a proof of concept using [webpack](https://webpack.js.org/) to build the [Polymer 2 Starter Kit](https://github.com/PolymerElements/polymer-starter-kit/tree/2.0-preview).
+It will demonstrate the use of the [polymer-webpack-loader](https://github.com/webpack-contrib/polymer-webpack-loader) and [webpack lazy loading](https://webpack.js.org/guides/lazy-loading/).

 ## Get Started
 Install: